 Importance of this Reform

 Around 6 crore members will benefit immediately.
-No more paperwork or image uploads, and your PF amount withdrawal will be quicker and stress-free.
+So, no more paperwork or image uploads, and your PF amount withdrawal will be quicker and stress-free.

 2. Employer Approval Removed for Bank Account Seeding

-Until now, once a member seeded their bank account with UAN, the employer had to approve it digitally through a DSC (Digital Signature Certificate) or e-Sign.
-This caused significant delays—on average, 13 extra days after the bank had already verified the account.
+Until now, once a member seeded their bank account with UAN, the employer had to approved.
+It is digitally through a DSC (Digital Signature Certificate) or e-Sign.
+Moreover, this caused significant delays—on average, 13 extra days after the bank had already verified the account.

 Here’s the update:

-Employer approval is no longer needed after bank verification.
+You no longer need employer approval after bank verification.

 - Around 14.95 lakh requests were pending with employers due to this bottleneck.

-- This reform will now allow faster bank account seeding and help members get their EPF withdrawal credited without delays.
+- This reform will now allow faster bank account seeding and help members get their EPF withdrawal credits without delays.

-- New or updated bank accounts can now be authenticated using Aadhaar OTP.
+- New or updated bank accounts can now be check using Aadhaar OTP.

 Importance of this Reform

 This update supports over 36,000 daily requests for bank seeding and will drastically cut down the waiting time.
-Members can now use the EPFO portal for bank account updates with minimal effort.
+Further, members can now use the EPFO portal for bank account updates with minimal effort.

 How these Changes Affects You?